 In this paper, we consider the scenario where each instance is annotated with a TFL $Y$ instead of a ordinary class label $y$.
 Suppose the TF labeled training dataset ${D_{TF}} = \left\{\left(x_l, {Y}_l\right)\right\}_{l=1}^{N} $ is sampled randomly and uniformly from an unknown probability distribution with density $p(x, Y)$. $Y_l = (\bar{y}_l, s_l)$ is a TFL where $\bar{y}_l \in \mathcal{Y}$ is the randomly sampled label and $s_l \in \{0, 1\}$ represents whether instance $x_l$ belongs to category $\bar{y}_l$.
 Specifically, $s_l = 0$ signifies that the instance $x_l$ does not belong to the category $\bar{y}_l$ and $s_l = 1$ denotes that the instance $x_l$ belongs to the category $\bar{y}_l$.
 Similarly, the objective is to learn a classifier $f(x): x \rightarrow\{1, \ldots, K\}$ from the TF labeled training dataset, which can accurately categorize images that have not been previously observed.

-\subsection{Risk-Consistent estimator}
+\subsection{Risk-Consistent Estimator}

-In this section, based on proposed problem setup, we present a risk-consistent method.
-To rigorously depict the connection between ground-truth label and TFL, we introduce the following assumption. \begin{definition} (TFLs Assumption).
-Since $(x,y)$ is sampled randomly and uniformly from an unknown probability distribution with density $p(x,y)$, the conditional probability distribution of TFLs $\left\{p(y=i|\bar{y}=i, s=1, x)\right\}_{i=1}^{K}$, is under the TFLs assumption as follows:
+In this section, based on proposed problem setup, we present a risk-consistent method\cite{risk-consistent1, risk-consistent2,risk-consistent3}.
+To rigorously depict the connection between ground-truth label and TFL, we introduce the following assumption. \begin{assumption} (TFLs Assumption).
+Since $(x,y)$ is sampled randomly and uniformly from an unknown probability distribution with density $p(x,y)$, the conditional probability distribution of TFLs $\left\{p(y=i|\bar{y}=i, s=1, x)\right\}_{i=1}^{K}$ is under the TFLs assumption as follows:

-\end{definition} It is worth noting that we cannot employ the conditional probability $p(y=i|x)$ in Eq.(\ref{eq1}) directly since we do not have access to ordinary supervised data.
-Fortunately, we can use TFLs data to represent it by introducing the TFLs conditional probability $p(y=i,\bar{y}=j, s=0|x)$. \begin{lemma} Under the TFLs Definition\ref{def1}, the conditional probabilities $p(y=i|x)$ can be expressed as:
+\end{assumption} It is worth noting that we cannot employ the conditional probability $p(y=i|x)$ in Eq.(\ref{eq1}) directly since we do not have access to ordinary supervised data.
+Fortunately, we can use TFLs data to represent it by introducing the TFLs conditional probability $p(y=i,\bar{y}=j, s=0|x)$. \begin{lemma} Under the TFLs Assumption \ref{assumption1}, the conditional probabilities $p(y=i|x)$ can be expressed as: